DanYellow/template-viewer/README.md

 ## How use it
 1. Install the node module :
-npm install https://github.com/DanYellow/template-viewer#server -D Because the module is not on npm yet.
-You have to install manually its dependencies : cd node_modules/template-viewer && npm install
+npm install https://github.com/DanYellow/template-viewer#server -D
 2. Add it to your gulpfile.js
 ```
 var hello = require('template-viewer');